OmarMiniesy/Notes/Windows/Windows OS/File System.md

 - These have been used by [[Malware]] to hide data

 > Using the syntax `<file-name>:<stream-name>` allows reading and writing to the stream called `stream-name` of the file called `<file-name>`.

+##### Journaling

+The NTFS file system keeps a log of changes to the metadata of the volume, helping the system recover from crashes.
+- This log is stored in the `$LOGFILE` in the root directory of the volume.

 ---
 ### MAC(b) Times in NTFS